🔺 What to do when markets are at an all-time high? Find smart bargains, like these.See Undervalued Stocks

 Unlike other members of Trump's inner circle, Lutnick does not speak about China often.
 He is a big proponent of tariffs, especially aimed at China.
 According to the New York Times (NYSE:NYT), the investment banker said in a podcast interview last month: "Don't tax our people.
 Make money instead.
 Put tariffs on China and make $400 billion."

-Cantor Fitzgerald has offices in Hong Kong.
-Last year, it underwrote Chinese biotech firm Adlai Nortye's NASDAQ IPO, the first successful Chinese company to list since Beijing implemented new rules requiring Chinese firms to obtain a special filing before listing shares overseas.
+Cantor Fitzgerald, with offices in Hong Kong, underwrote Chinese biotech firm Adlai Nortye's Nasdaq initial public offering last year.
+It was the first Chinese listing since Beijing implemented new rules requiring companies in China to obtain a special filing before going public overseas.

-The next commerce secretary will be responsible for enforcing a range of rules put in place to hamper China's development of artificial intelligence and keep some of its biggest tech firms, including Huawei Technologies and Semiconductor Manufacturing International, several steps behind their global competition in key technologies.
+The next commerce secretary will enforce a range of rules put in place to hamper China's development of artificial intelligence and keep some of its biggest tech firms, including Huawei Technologies and Semiconductor Manufacturing International, several steps behind their global competition in key technologies.

 © Reuters.
 FILE PHOTO: Howard Lutnick, CEO of BGC Partners, Inc., speaks during the Piper Sandler Global Exchange and FinTech Conference in New York City, U.S., June 5, 2024.
 REUTERS/Brendan McDermid/File Photo